-We’ve all received that ominous notice that the software we are using will soon no longer be supported – with the most recent example coming from Microsoft in regards to the end of support for Windows XP as of April 8th 2014.
-Even though this news tends to be received negatively, it doesn’t always have to be, as there are many legitimate reasons as to why a company would discontinue software support and benefits that can come as a result of having to upgrade.
+We’ve all received that ominous notice that the software we are using will soon no longer be supported – with the most recent example coming from Microsoft in regards to the end of support for Windows 8.1 Even though this news tends to be received negatively, it doesn’t always have to be, as there are many legitimate reasons as to why a company would discontinue software support and benefits that can come as a result of having to upgrade.
 The worst approach to dealing with the end of support is to “do nothing”, and it is important to fully understand the reasons behind the decision and your options for moving forward.

 What does “end of support” mean?